cyh-github/Knowledge-Embedded-GCN/README.md

 Note that some items need to be changed depend on your specific path: For example `train_feeder_args` and `test_feeder_args`.

 **test**
-If you want to test directly without training, here we provide our —__pretrained model__:
+If you want to test directly without training, here we provide our __pretrained model__:
 [NTU_CS model][]
 [NTU_CV model][]
 [SBU model][]